ReinventDAO/Documentation/litepaper.md

 This confluence of factors presents a compelling market opportunity.
 With the burgeoning freelance workforce and the vast, untapped potential of knowledge capital, a new approach to knowledge sharing is urgently needed.
 This is the driving force behind Reinvent DAO, a transformative solution to provide more accessibility for a knowledge-driven future.

 ### Example: Helping Businesses to Integrate Emerging Tech as Know-How, turning it into a Tradeable IP Asset <a name="example"></a>
 Imagine you're an Independent Consultant or SME Consulting Firm with in-depth expertise in Digital Assets, especially in Payments integration with Stablecoins into businesses.
 Traditionally, finding clients and managing projects can be cumbersome.
-With Reinvent DAO’s CKM:
+With Reinvent DAO’s PKH:

-* Create a Knowledge IP Asset on Reinvent DAO’s CKM to highlight your expertise in Stablecoin subject matter, across -  Strategy, Risk Management, Design, and Commercialization.
+* Create a Knowledge IP Asset on Reinvent DAO’s PKH to highlight your expertise in Stablecoin subject matter, across -  Strategy, Risk Management, Design, and Commercialization.
 * Get the Collections’ Sponsors to provide upfront capital: As the Sponsor provides upfront capital for the creators(you), the user gets % of the Royalty of the IP Assets of a collection upon the derivatives transactions from the IP Assets.
 * Collaborate with other creators on Reinvent DAO’s Know-How Marketplace who offer complementary skills to provide comprehensive solutions.